This website uses cookies

-As you may know, I am trying to build the speculative case that iEthereum is a secretive (hard to be secretive on the Ethereum network) but none the less, unknown and constrained crypto project created by Apple.
+As you may know, I am trying to build the speculative case that iEthereum is a secretive (hard to be secretive on the Ethereum network) but none the less, unknown and constrained crypto project created, or envisioned by Apple or some form of intention.
 In fact, some of my writings even suggest that iEthereum is a Steve Jobs creation; part of his lasting vision.
 The identity, function, design and vision is all too perfect.

 Disclaimer: Everything discussed in this article is pure speculation, examination and game theory.
 We are making no claims that iEthereum is an Apple product, or that Apple has any affiliation with iEthereum or has a developing wallet.
 For those of you that are new to the iEthereum Advocacy Trust website; iEthereum (the erc20 token) contains the Apple brand identity within its logo.
 Therefore we discuss this speculation and have fun theorizing.
 We are not the founders of iEthereum.